Code of Conduct

 We will endeavour to allow a social media place where our members can get involved with the consent of others to take photos for their and our shared social media, please contact the organisers for details at each event.
 We do request that members do not however make other members feel obligated to take part.

 Whilst we understand that much of what we do requires us to work with recruitment agents we do not believe that our events are a place for recruiters to solicit work and glean information from our members.

 We may not be aware at any stage of any recruiters in our midst and we are aware that some of our members have companies or work within companies that do not use recruiters.
-We are happy for advertisement of roles from companies that are sponsoring us (we will no longer use recruiters for sponsorship), and we welcome open discourse and support.
+We are happy for the advertisement of roles from companies that are sponsoring us and we welcome open discourse and support.
 However, should any of our members feel uncomfortable with any unsolicited advances please make us aware, we value your integrity and will keep any complaints anonymous if you wish while we deal with any complaints or issues arising.

 This Code of Conduct has been adapted from the Plone Foundation and is licensed under a Creative Commons Attribution-Share Alike 3.0 Unported license